semgrep/semgrep-docs/docs/running-rules.md

   - [YAML-defined rules](#yaml-defined-rules).
 - A combination of [local rules and Semgrep Registry rules](#running-multiple-rules-simultaneously) or a combination of multiple rules in general.

 You can run all rules on your code locally or continuously in your Source Code Management (SCM) service (such as GitHub or GitLab) with Semgrep in CI.
-For more information, see [Semgrep CI overview](semgrep-ci/overview.md).
+For more information, see the [Semgrep CI overview](semgrep-ci/overview.md).

 ## Running Semgrep Registry rules locally